Phone: +49 8331 15-0

 11.2.
 If the return is based on a breach of duty of the buyer, then the buyer shall bear all of the expenses of the return and the recycling of the item purchased.
 The recycling expenses shall be—without any back-up material—five percent (5%) of the fair market value determined.
 Such expenses shall be fixed as higher or lower, if—using back-up material—the Seller substantiates higher expenses or the buyer substantiates lower expenses.

-The Seller shall have unlimited liability under the Produkthaftungsgesetz (the Product Liability Act, the “ProdHaftG”) in cases of the express assumption of a warranty or of the procurement risk (Beschaffungsrisiko) as well as for malicious or grossly negligent breach of duty.
+The Seller shall have unlimited liability under the Produkthaftungsgesetz (the Product Liability Act, the “ProdHaftG”) in cases of the express assumption of a warranty or of the procurement risk (Beschaffungsrisiko) as well as for malicious or grossly negligent breach of duty as well as in the event of defects which he has fraudulently concealed.
 The Seller shall also have unlimited liability in the event of malicious or negligent injury to life, limb, or health.
 For material and financial damages caused by slight negligence, the Seller shall be liable only in the event of the breach of such duties (i) the fulfillment of which facilitates the proper execution of the Agreement in the first place and (ii) upon whose fulfillment the buyer may rely to a particular degree (“Material Contractual Duties”)—limited, however, to damages (a) typical for such agreements and (b) foreseeable at the time of entering into the Agreement.

 13.2.
 The limitation periods above shall not apply to limitation periods provided by the ProdHaftG. § 438 para.
 1 no. 1, no. 2 and § 438 para.
 3 BGB shall also not be affected.
 Exclusively the statutory limitation periods shall apply to any compensatory damages claims of the buyer as contemplated under sect.
-12.
+12 of these GTC Sales.

 14.1.
 The contracting parties are committed to a business environment free of corruption.
 They shall be obligated to refrain from corrupt conduct and other criminal acts and to take all requisite measures to avoid such.
 In particular, the contracting parties shall be obligated to take preventative measures against the following enumerated list of cases of severe misconduct: